gvwilson/sdxjs/style-checker/index.md

 <%- include('/_inc/multi.html', {pat: 'check-name-lengths.*', fill: 'js out'}) %>

--   Why doesn't the parameter `x` show up as a violation?
+-   Ask in the exercises why the parameter `x` doesn't show up as a violation

 ## How does the AST walker work?